 All the way towards Pink beach

-Our experience: from Kuta Lombok we wanted go to Pink beach by route which was more close, administrator in hotel was laughing and asking “From where you came, that you are so brave to go through this way?”.
-He recommended to choose longer way but more safer – we listen him.
-Like we were in Lombok during rainy season when less people around, so we didn’t want to give opportunities to be robbed.
+Our experience: from Kuta Lombok, we wanted to go to Pink beach by a route which was more close, an administrator in the hotel was laughing and asking “From where you came, that you are so brave to go through this way?”.
+He recommended choosing a longer way but safer – we listen to him.
+Like we were in Lombok during the rainy season when fewer people around, so we didn’t want to give opportunities to be robbed.

-As well on the way from Sekotong to Bangko Bangko guys who were collecting money on the road adviced us be careful and park motorbike near our staying, keep eye on it.
-We did that, like if your motorbike left alone in parking place without any other people, it’s very easy to steal.
+As well on the way from Sekotong to Bangko Bangko guys who were collecting money on the road advised us to be careful and park motorbike near our staying, keep eye on it.
+We did that like if your motorbike left alone in parking place without any other people, it’s very easy to steal.

 In Kuta home-stay as well we saw one girl who was injured in the same road day before.
-Thief stole her motorbike and all her belongings when she was driving.
+The thief stole her motorbike and all her belongings when she was driving.
 So better drive a motorbike with someone, don’t drive alone.

 After taking with people we met who were attacked, we didn’t take with us any bags or purse.
-Just some amount money (not all) and phone that we kept under the seat, so visually we looked like not carrying anything.
-As well after meeting that surfer, we collect some stones and put to the plastic bag in front.
-Maybe it’s sounds funny, but we just wanted to be safe in any case.
+Just some amount of money (not all) and phone that we kept under the seat, so visually we looked like not carrying anything.
+As well after meeting that surfer, we collect some stones and put them in the plastic bag in front.
+Maybe it sounds funny, but we just wanted to be safe in any case.

-So if you go somewhere try to keep as less as possible things with you, not much money, documents (better have copies with you, original leave in safe place).
+So if you go somewhere try to keep as few as possible things with you, not much money, documents (better have copies with you, original leave in a safe place).